Tamalín

-Tamalín is a municipality located in the north zone in the State of Veracruz.
+Tamalín is a municipality located in the north zone in the Mexican state of Veracruz.
 It has a surface of 417.85 km2.
 It is located at 21°20′N 97°49′W. By Decree of November 13, 1875 there was raised in municipality Tamalín's congregation that concerned to Tantima's municipality.

 Geography

 Tamalín lies on the west shore of Tamiahua Lagoon.
 The municipality is delimited to the north and north-west by Ozuluama, to the east by Tamiahua, and to the south by Tancoco, Naranjos Amatlán and Chinampa de Gorostiza.